Adaptive Interaction and Dementia

 A common effect of advancing dementia is that the ability to speak can be gradually diminished, until people retain little or no capacity for verbal communication, relying instead on sounds or movements.
 Despite this, research has shown that people living with advanced dementia do still retain the desire to communicate.
-(Ellis & Astell,
+(Ellis & Astell, 2006)

 This is important, as often people who have lost the capacity for speech are regarded as being withdrawn and consequently shut off from the world around them.
 Being able to communicate without speech can reduce social isolation, improve quality of life and allow more opportunities for caregivers to engage with people living with advanced dementia.

 Everyone is born with an instinctive desire to connect with other people.
-We see this instinct in the way a baby will attempt to communicate, perhaps by smiling, crying, opening and closing their tiny hands, or making eye contact and, as adults, we recognize, enjoy and respond to these actions, often encouraging them by imitating the sounds and gestures that the baby is making.
+We see this in the way a baby will attempt to communicate, perhaps by smiling, crying, opening and closing their tiny hands, or making eye contact.
+As adults we recognize, enjoy, and respond to these actions, often encouraging them by imitating the sounds and gestures that the baby is making.
 By mirroring these actions we enable and encourage the baby to engage in social interaction, even before they are able to speak.

-The key principle of Adaptive Interaction is to view all behavior, such as sounds, movements and facial expressions as a potentially intentional attempt to communicate.
-This approach is based primarily on carefully looking for and observing such actions, such as sounds, movements, eye contact, gestures, etc, made by the nonverbal partner, and to use these observations to try to develop an understanding of the ways in which the individual may be attempting to communicate.
-As these potential attempts to communicate are observed, the observer can then experiment with reflecting back, or imitating (mirroring) these actions, which can then potentially develop into nonverbal conversations.
+The key principle of Adaptive Interaction is to view all behavior, such as sounds, movements and facial expressions, as potentially intentional attempts to communicate.
+This approach is primarily based on carefully looking for and observing actions such as sounds, movements, eye contact, gestures, etc., made by the nonverbal partner.
+These observations can then be used to try to develop an understanding of the ways in which the individual may be attempting to communicate.
+As these hypotheses are created, the observer can then experiment with reflecting back, or imitating (mirroring) these actions, which may develop into nonverbal conversations.

 The actions in question can and will vary enormously from person to person.
 As mentioned above, examples may include tapping on a surface, touching hands, facial expressions, clapping, movement of feet, other bodily movements, smiling, or even crying out..

 It is important to understand that Adaptive Interaction is not a panacea that will fit every person and every circumstance.
-Equally, for it to be beneficial, the carer must genuinely want to connect with the person involved, otherwise it could degenerate into simple mimicry, which would be harmful.
+Equally important for it to be beneficial, the caregiver must genuinely want to connect with the person involved, otherwise it could degenerate into simple mimicry, which would be harmful.